-effect we consider is the effect of face value.
+Sales in the advance market are modeled as a Weibull timing process.
+Incorporating covariates in a Weibull hazard model is a straightforward process.
+The first covariate effect we consider is the effect of face value.
 Because there are some slight variations in face value within a given price tier, we calculate the average face value (AFV) for each performance-tier combination.
 This value is unchanged over time within a given performance-tier and captures the primary impact of price level on advance buying behavior.
 The second covariate effect we consider is that of week-to-week variations in price.
 The proportional hazards framework allows us to easily incorporate time-varying covariates and provides coefficients that reflect the effect of week-to-week changes in the covariates.
 However, the coefficients reflect the overall level of the covariates as well.
-Therefore, to separate the effect of week-to-week variations in price level, we use the average percentage discount (DISCOUNT) instead of average price paid as a time-varying covariate.
+Therefore, to separate the effect of week-to-week variations in price from the effect of overall price level, we use the average percentage discount (DISCOUNT) instead of average price paid as a timevarying covariate.
 We also include the number of advance selling weeks (PREWK) and seasonality variables (THANKS and XMAS) as control covariates.
-We include all of these covariates through the Weibull hazard function as follows:
+We include all of these covariates through the Weibull hazard function as follows, where \mathbf{X}{iit} is a vector of covariates that includes,

-$$h_i(t \mid j) = \lambda{ij} c{ij} t^{c{ij}-1} \exp\{\beta{ij} \mathbf{X}{ijt}\}$$ where X{ijt} is a vector of covariates that includes:
+$$h_i(t|j) = \lambda{ij}c{ij}t^{c{ij}-1}\exp\{\beta{ij}\mathbf{X}{ijt}\}$$